hotspoons/robot-remote/README.md

 ## Running

-If you just want to run the program, run the following, adjusting the path of the configuration file and program folder as necessary
+If you just want to run the program, perform the following, adjusting the path of the configuration file and program folder as necessary

 ```bash